Trial of SAC's Martoma begins with questions for potential jurors

 Gardephe followed a similar procedure in selecting a jury to hear the case of Gilberto Valle, a New York City police officer dubbed the "cannibal cop" by tabloid media, who was convicted in March of plotting to kidnap, cook and eat women.

+The remaining prospective jurors are expected to be asked by Gardephe about a number of additional topics Wednesday, including whether they had "strong feelings" against traders, stockbrokers and hedge funds.

-The question about jurors' feelings about traders and hedge funds was added at the urging of lawyers for Martoma, who were concerned about some might be biased against Wall Street.
+The question was added at the urging of lawyers for Martoma, who were concerned some might be biased against Wall Street.

-"Hedge funds have been vilified in the press the last four or five years after the financial crisis," Richard Strassberg of the law firm Goodwin Procter said at a hearing Monday.
+"Hedge funds have been vilified in the press over the last now four or five years since the economic crisis," Strassberg, who is a partner at the law firm Goodwin Procter, said at a hearing Monday.

+On Tuesday afternoon, Arlo Devlin-Brown, an assistant U.S. attorney, said the government's first witness would be a Tim Jandovitz.

+Jandovitz, whose name had not previously surfaced in connection with the case, worked at SAC in healthcare from 2005 to 2010, according to his LinkedIn profile.